Interventions

 Reading Time: 7 minutes

-An intervention is a process in which you come together with friends and family to approach a loved one regarding their drug or alcohol addiction.
-As a group, you help the addicted individual to recognize the negative effects their substance use has had on those around them.
 It’s important to approach the intervention from a place of compassion, open communication, understanding, and patience.
-The ultimate goal is to motivate your loved one to make a positive change and to convince them to enroll in a substance abuse treatment program.
-It is also an opportunity to let your loved one know that you will no longer be a part of enabling addictive behavior.1,2
+The ultimate goal is to motivate your loved one to make a positive change and convince them to enroll in a substance abuse treatment program.
+It is also an opportunity to let your loved one know that you will no longer enable their addictive behavior.

 Why Is an Intervention Important?

-Who is Involved in an Intervention?
+Who Is Involved in an Intervention?

 This person can help arrange for treatment if the person agrees to get help.
 This is an extremely helpful step, as many people may avoid seeking treatment because they aren’t sure which program to choose or what to look for in a program.